pranavtbhat/JuliaCookbook/arrays/search.md

 4
 ```

 Finally, a boolean-returning-function can be passed in as a "test".
-The position of the first element to pass the `test`, (i.e. the function returns true) is returned:
+The position of the first element to pass the "test", (i.e. the function returns true) is returned:
 ```julia
 julia> findfirst(x -> x == 2, [0,0,1,2,0])
 4